 Kindergartners will develop comprehension strategies and skills.

-Kindergartners will learn strategies that will help them check their understanding while reading.
+Kindergartners will learn strategies that will help them monitor their understanding while reading.
 Teachers will model using these strategies with varied selections of literature.
-Use of these strategies will give kindergartners a way to organize the information within a reading selection.
+Kindergartners will learn how to express thoughts, feelings, and ideas clearly.

 Writing goes hand in hand with reading.
 Learning to write